-where $C_1=\frac{1}{2\omega} \sin(\omega \tau_h)$, $\sigma_H=(\omega/\sin(\omega \tau_h)) \Big[b_0+K_{\tau c} (1 - |\cos(\omega \tau_c)|)\Big]$, and $C_2= \frac{3\sigma_3}{8\omega} \sin(\omega \tau_h)$.
+where $C_1=\frac{1}{2\omega} \sin(\omega \tau_h)$, $\sigma_H=(\omega/\sin(\omega \tau_h)) \big[b_0+K_{\tau c}\sin^2(kx_c) (1 - |\cos(\omega \tau_c)|)\big]$, and $C_2= \frac{3\sigma_3}{8\omega} \sin(\omega \tau_h)$.
 This equation is similar to the amplitude equation of the Stuart-Landau oscillator, which is the normal form of Hopf bifurcation \cite{provansal1987benard,subramanian2013subcritical}.
 Hence, the delay coupled system undergoes Hopf bifurcation at $\sigma=\sigma_H$.

-The criticality of the Hopf bifurcation is determined by the sign of the coefficient of the cubic term in Eq.~(\ref{eq:15}).
+The criticality of the Hopf bifurcation is determined by the sign of the coefficient of the cubic term in Eq.~\eqref{eq:15}.
 In our model, the coefficient $C_2$ is always positive and it is not dependent on coupling parameters.
 This indicates that the bifurcation is subcritical irrespective of whether the oscillators are coupled or not.
-Thus, the expression given by Eq.~(\ref{eq:12}) predicts the set of subcritical Hopf points of the delay coupled system.
-We juxtapose the analytically predicted Hopf points with the numerically obtained bifurcation diagram in Fig.~\ref{fig:6}(c).
-We set small initial conditions and couple the oscillators at the start (before they individually reach LCO state) so as to obtain the Hopf points, and not the fold points, in the numerical result in Fig.~\ref{fig:6}(c).
+Thus, the expression given by Eq.~\eqref{eq:12} predicts the set of subcritical Hopf points of the delay coupled system.
+We juxtapose the analytically predicted Hopf points with the corresponding numerically obtained bifurcation diagram in Fig.~\ref{fig:6}(c).
+We set small initial conditions and couple the oscillators at the start (before they individually reach the LCO state) so as to obtain the Hopf points, and not the fold points, in the numerical result in Fig.~\ref{fig:6}(c).
 We observe an excellent match between the analytical and the numerical results when our simplifying assumption of small coupling delay holds true.
 Recently, Premraj \textit{et al}. \cite{premraj2021effect} showed that delay coupled Stuart-Landau oscillators qualitatively display many of the features observed in the coupled Rijke tube system.
 This can be explained by the similarity in the slow flow amplitude equations of the two systems.